-- · strong competitive positions; - positive cash flow that is steady and stable; - experienced management teams with strong track records; - potential for growth and viable exit strategies; and - capital structures offering appropriate risk-adjusted terms and covenants.
+- · strong competitive positions; - positive cash flow that is steady and stable; - experienced management teams with strong track records; - · potential for growth and viable exit strategies; and - capital structures offering appropriate risk-adjusted terms and covenants.

-c) Ability to Source and Evaluate Transactions through our Investment Adviser's Proactive Research Capability and Established Network

-The management team of the Investment Adviser has long-term relationships with financial sponsors, management consultants and management teams that we believe enable us to evaluate investment opportunities effectively in numerous industries, as well as provide us access to substantial information concerning those industries.
+c) Ability to Source and Evaluate Transactions through our Investment Adviser's Proactive Research Capability and Established Network effectively in numerous industries, as well as provide us access to substantial information concerning those industries.
 We identify potential investments both through active origination and through dialogue with numerous financial sponsors, management teams, members of the financial community and corporate partners with whom the professionals of our Investment Adviser have long-term relationships.